๐Ÿ‘‰

 Instructions and Help about Taxes on bonds when cashed in

-How's it going everybody this is beat the bush today I'd like to introduce you to a class of assets that you should really know about now what I'm talking about is tax-free municipal bonds for whatever state you're living in you're likely to be able to buy municipal bonds in your own state that will make it tax-free for California for example you can buy stock ticker symbol P CK which is a municipal bond now the current price on this in April 2023 is actually about nine dollars and 81 cents every single month you hold this share you're actually gonna get four point seven three cents every single month this translates to every single year you're gonna get fifty six point eight cents a year if you look at the history they do give the payout pretty consistently and if you work that out it's five point seven eight percent so fifty six point eight divided by 9.81 it works out to be five point seven eight percent now the critical and really good thing about this is that if you're a working full-time person let's say you make 50k a year you are in the twenty five percent tax bracket now this money that you earn here is actually tax-free so you actually have to earn something a lot bigger if you bought it in a normal stock and got a dividend where you have to pay taxes so to figure out how many percent you would be gaining from an actually tax dividend you do a one minus .25 over here you get seven point seven percent now seven point seven percent is pretty high for a dividend and for that type of dividend you usually get a little bit higher risk now imagine you...
+How's it going, everybody?
+This is Beat the Bush.
+Today, I'd like to introduce you to a class of assets that you should really know about.
+Now, what I'm talking about is tax-free municipal bonds.
+For whatever state you're living in, you're likely to be able to buy municipal bonds in your own state that will make it tax-free.
+For California, for example, you can buy stock ticker symbol P CK, which is a municipal bond.
+Now, the current price on this in April 2007 is actually about $9.81.
+Every single month you hold this share, you're actually going to get $0.473 every single month.
+This translates to every single year, you're going to get $56.80.
+If you look at the history, they do give the payout pretty consistently.
+And if you work that out, it's 5.78 percent (56.8 divided by 9.81).
+Now, the critical and really good thing about this is that if you're a working full-time person, let's say you make $50,000 a year, you are in the 25 percent tax bracket.
+Now, this money that you earn here is actually tax-free.
+So, you actually have to earn something a lot bigger if you bought it in a normal stock and got a dividend where you have to pay taxes.
+So, to figure out how many percent you would be gaining from an actually tax dividend, you do 1 minus 0.25 over here.
+You get 7.7 percent.
+Now, 7.7 percent is pretty high for a dividend, and for that type of dividend, you usually get a little bit higher risk.
+Now, imagine you have $10,000 and you want to invest it somewhere.
+Well, California municipal bonds are a pretty good way to go.
+Because if you invest $10,000 every single year, you're going to get $579.
+This is pretty nice for...